angular/angular/packages/core/schematics/migrations/module-with-providers/README.md

 ## ModuleWithProviders migration

-Automatically migrates `ModuleWithProviders` to include explicit generic typing.
-The `ModuleWithProviders` type will not default to the `any` type for its generic as of v9.
+ModuleWithProviders` type will not default to the `any` type for its generic in a future version of Angular.

 #### Before
 ```ts